ewang2002/ewang2002/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ewang2002&langs_count=8&layout=compact&hide=css,latex,tex,cmake&exclude_repo=AdventOfCode" align="right"/>

 $$\boxed{\texttt{println!("Hello World! 🙃");}}$$
-My name is Edward, a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/) in the [Mathematics](https://math.ucsd.edu/) department.
+I'm Edward, a third year undergraduate student at the [University of California San Diego](http://ucsd.edu/) studying [Mathematics-Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/) in the [Mathematics](https://math.ucsd.edu/) department.

 I will be a [CSE tutor/instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) for the second half of Summer 2022.
 I'm also looking for an internship during the school year and for Summer 2023 to complement what I've learned in school and on my projects.